martinjpage/CourseraProj_R_Shiny/README.md

 **How to use**: Pick a date from the calendar in the sidebar (unavailable dates are disabled).
 Click submit.
 The plot in the main panel will update and display the total covid-19 case load per province in South Africa.

 **Details**: The data were scraped from https://sacoronavirus.co.za/.
-The original code to scrap the data is available at: https://github.com/martinjpage/datasciencecoursera
+The original code to scrape the data is available at: https://github.com/martinjpage/datasciencecoursera